hrkssk/nd013-c2-fusion-starter/student/id_s3.md

 ### Extract 3D bounding boxes from model response (ID_S3_EX2)
 I extracted the relevant codes from SFA3D, and visualized the bellow image.

-3D bounding boxes added to the images
+3D bounding boxes added to the images<br>
 ![3D bounding boxes added to the images](./id_s3_ex2.jpg "3D bounding boxes added to the images")